modnarlluf/algoliasearch-client-php/README.md

 * Configure the placeholder in your index settings:
 `"placeholders": { "<streetnumber>" : ["1", "2", "3", "4", "5", ... ], ... }`.

+#### altCorrections

+- scope: `indexing`
+- type: `array of objects`
+- defaults: `[]`

+Specify alternative corrections that you want to consider.

+Each alternative correction is described by an object containing three attributes:
+* **word**: The word to correct.
+* **correction**: The corrected word.
+* **nbTypos** The number of typos (1 or 2) that will be considered for the ranking algorithm (1 typo is better than 2 typos).

+For example:

+`"altCorrections": [ { "word" : "foot", "correction": "feet", "nbTypos": 1 }, { "word": "feet", "correction": "foot", "nbTypos": 1 } ]`.

 ## Manage Indices

+### Create an index

+To create an index, you need to perform can perform any indexing operation like:
+- set settings
+- add object

 ### List indices - `listIndexes`

-You can list all your indices along with their associated information (number of entries, disk size, etc.)
+You can list all your indices along with their associated information (number of entries, disk size, etc.) with the `listIndexes` method:

 ```php
 var_dump($client->listIndexes());
 ```